evkx/evkx.github.io/content/models/bmw/i5/i5_eDrive40_Touring/_index.md

 - **Standard Headlights:** These use advanced LED technology, providing bright and efficient illumination.
 - **LED Matrix Headlights:** Available as an upgrade, this adaptive system divides the traditional headlight beam into dozens of smaller rays that the light controller can activate or deactivate individually.
 This optimizes lighting by selectively dimming specific areas to avoid dazzling oncoming traffic.
 For enhanced safety, it includes corner lights that illuminate the side when turning.

-Standard taillights use LED technology, ensuring visibility and efficiency.
+The taillights use LED technology, ensuring both high visibility and energy efficiency.

 {{< sitefiguresized thumb="models/bmw/i5/i5_edrive40_touring/headlights_1_st.jpg" title="BMW i5 eDrive40 Touring" width="3000" height="1999"  >}}

 ## Advanced Driver Assistance Systems

-The BMW i5 eDrive40 Touring includes several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) to enhance safety and comfort.
+The BMW i5 eDrive40 Touring features a range of standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) designed to enhance safety and comfort.

 ### Safety Systems